Leave of Absence Request

 - Absent parent/grandparent taking the child on holiday in term time.

-- Schools will NOT authorise a holiday during periods of national tests, ie SATS.
+- Schools will NOT authorise a holiday during periods of national tests, ie SATS or at the start of a new school year.

 If your request does not fall within any of the categories above, then we will not authorise your request.
 Please note: Absence requests for for music exams, ballet exams and funerals will normally be granted.